vaisagh-mp/holiday_management/README.md

 - **Holiday Details:** Click on a holiday to view more details in a modal.
 - **Custom Search:** Filter holidays by name.
 - **Caching:** Holiday data is cached for 24 hours to reduce external API calls.
-- **Responsive UI:** Clean and responsive design using Tailwind CSS.

 ## Technologies